muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "Right.
 And that's normally how calendars are.
 They're usuaully anchored to dates of historical, religious, or agricultural importance.
 This system doesn't seem related to agriculture or history at all and makes too much sense to be something religion related.
 That's why it doesn't make sense."

 "There's your non-senseical ramblings again.
 As far as religion goes, yes the date system we have isn't really tied to anything.
-As for historical events, each village or even maybe each region would have it's own set of historical events.
+As for historical events, each village or maybe each region would have it's own set of historical events.
 If that's used then there'd be literally no reason for having dates at all if no one aggreed on when now is.
 As for this 'Agriculture' thing goes, I don't even know what it is."

 "Are you serious?
 You don't know what agriculture is? you know, farming?
-Planting vegitables so they grow into something to be eaten later."
+Planting things so they grow into food later."

 "Hun?
 What kind of idiocy is that?
 Growing food?
 Sounds like black magic to me."
 I retorted.